 This question asks about each vehicle, including the year, make, and model, and its value.
-One vehicle per household is excluded from being counted as a resource for ABD covered groups, with one exception: QDWI excludes one vehicle only if the applicant uses it for medical or work-related transportation.
+One vehicle per household is excluded from being counted as a resource for ABD covered groups, with one exception: QDWI excludes one vehicle only if the applicant uses it primarily for medical or work-related transportation.
 All other vehicles' countable resource value is the equity value of the vehicle (current market value, per the National Automobile Dealers Association trade-in value, minus amount owed).
 If an applicant or his/her spouse owns multiple vehicles, the highest-value vehicle is the one whose value is excluded from countable resources.

-Question 23 asks whether the applicant or his/her spouse have incomeproducing property, since some income-producing property may be excluded from countable resources, if it generates income above a certain amount and has a value below a certain threshold, or is needed for an individual's work (e.g., farming equipment).
+Question 23 asks whether the applicant or his/her spouse have any property used in the operation of a business, since some incomeproducing property may be excluded from countable resources, if it generates income above a certain amount and has a value below a certain threshold, or is needed for an individual's work (e.g., farming equipment, tools, livestock).